Featured Project

 For this project a high-performance Speedgoat platform was selected to serve as the Supervisory Control and Data Acquisition (SCADA) system.
 Not only is the Speedgoat real-time platform highly capable and modular/expandable, but it also features support for the MATLAB/Simulink environment (comparable to dSPACE, ETAS, MotoHawk, and NI Veristand, all which Czero has used in the past).
 However in the case of Speedgoat, the MATLAB/Simulink support is native and tightly integrated as Mathwork’s preferred real-time hardware platform.
 With Speedgoat the entire controls system could be developed in Simulink and then compiled and deployed directly on the real-time target.
 A key advantage of this workflow for the INTEGRATE program is that full controls code developed in Simulink could be co-simulated with the dynamic plant model (also developed in Simulink) in support of control system development and validation efforts.
 This process is generally referred to as either Model-in-the-Loop (MIL) or Software-in-the-Loop (SIL), depending on which definitions one follows.

-One example of a failure mechanism identified during early SIL testing occurred when an inert N2 purge was added to the SOFC fuel stream during shutdown to prevent O2 ingress/degradation of the hot catalyst.
-While this process may initially seem innocuous, given the large amount of fuel being recirculated in the SOFC, the N2 displaced much of this fuel causing a large increase of fuel to enter the GT’s combustor creating a substantial spike in turbine inlet temperature which would have destroyed the turbomachinery.
-This failure mechanism would likely have been caught during the detailed PHA-HazOp review, however this is not a certainty and examples such as this help illustrate the value of thorough SIL testing enabling mitigation strategies to be incorporated.
-Also included in the controls code, and validated using SIL, was a robust fault detection and response system to ensure the system identified and responded appropriately to various faults which would be very difficult for a human to do (especially given the very large number of warnings and faults evaluated by the system).
+One example of a failure mechanism identified during early MIL testing occurred when an inert N2 purge was added to the SOFC fuel stream during shutdown to prevent O2 ingress/degradation of the hot catalyst.
+While this process may initially seem innocuous, given the large amount of fuel being recirculated in the SOFC, the N2 displaced much of this fuel causing a large increase in fuel entering the GT’s combustor creating a substantial spike in turbine inlet temperature which would have destroyed the turbomachinery.
+This failure mechanism would likely have been caught during the detailed PHA-HazOp review, however this is not a certainty and examples such as this help illustrate the value of thorough MIL/SIL testing enabling mitigation strategies to be incorporated.
+Also included in the controls code, and validated using MIL/SIL, was a robust fault detection and response system to ensure the system identified and responded appropriately to various faults which would be very difficult for a human to do (especially given the very large number of warnings and faults evaluated by the system).

 Speedgoat SCADA System and Controls Enclosure